-In order to avoid this problem, we can price the derivatives underlying the forward interest rate with a smooth instantaneous forward curve estimated using a smoothing spline method.
+To avoid this problem, we can price the derivatives underlying the forward interest rate with a smooth instantaneous forward curve estimated using a smoothing spline method.
 However, as pointed out above, zero curves estimated using smoothing spline methods have a worse fit to market prices.
 In this way, it is difficult to simultaneously achieve a good fit to JGB market prices and a smooth instantaneous forward rate term structure.
 Thus, we believe that the decision on whether to use the smoothing spline method or not should depend on how the estimated curve will be used.

-5. Conclusion
+V. Conclusion

-In this paper, we set criteria to select an appropriate method from among estimation methods proposed in previous studies in order to grasp the characteristics of the JGB zero curve, and conducted a comparative analysis of the diverse methods according to the criteria.
-Specifically, we excluded estimation methods which did not meet the criteria that estimates should not fall below zero and take abnormal values.
+In this paper, we set criteria to select an appropriate method from among estimation methods proposed in previous studies to grasp the characteristics of the JGB zero curve, and conducted a comparative analysis of the diverse methods according to the criteria.
+Specifically, we excluded estimation methods that did not meet the criteria that estimates should not fall below zero and take abnormal values.
 We then selected the most appropriate estimation method based on the criteria of a good fit to market prices and low unevenness in the zero curve.
-As a result, we found that the Steeley [1991] Method Modeling Discount Rates was the most appropriate in light of the criteria.
+As a result, we found that the Steeley (1991) Method Modeling Discount Rates was the most appropriate in light of the criteria.

-The zero yields estimated with the Steeley model did not drop below zero during the estimation period, and captured the characteristics frequently seen in the JGB yield curves including the flat shape near zero for short-term maturities and the inflection points in the curve for mid-term maturities.
+The zero yields estimated with the Steeley model did not drop below zero during the estimation period, and captured the characteristics frequently seen in the JGB yield curves including the flat shape near zero for short-term maturities and the inflection points in the curve for medium-term maturities.
 Zero curves estimated appropriately in this manner are considered to be important as a starting point for numerous analyses on JGB interest rates.
 Since 2010, the U.S. and European government bond yield curves have also been showing a flat shape near zero for short-term interest rates, coming to resemble the characteristics of the JGB yield curve during quantitative easing policy periods and in recent years.
-Thus, the Steeley model is likely to prove effective for zero curve estimations of the U.S. and European countries.
+Thus, the Steeley model is likely to prove effective for zero curve estimations for the United States and European countries.

 In conclusion, we would like to note two outstanding challenges for future research.
 First, the analysis in this paper is based on JGB data from the late 1990s through 2010.
-Hence, conducting similar analysis using data from a different time or market might lead to different conclusions.
+Hence, conducting a similar analysis using data from a different time or market might lead to different conclusions.
 Consequently, one challenge is to conduct a comparative analysis on zero curve estimation methods using more wide-ranging data.
-Second, the analysis in this paper uses the simple residual sum of squares of the market prices and theoretical prices as the objective function in estimating the parameters defining the zero curve.
-Depending on the market environment and the purpose of utilization of the zero curve, however, it may be more appropriate to conduct the estimation based on a different objective function.
+Second, the analysis in this paper uses the simple residual sum of squares of the market prices and theoretical prices as the objective function in estimating the parameters defining the zero curve, however, it may be more appropriate to conduct the estimation based on a different objective function.
 Therefore, another challenge for future research is to conduct the analysis using different objective functions.